 To help you cut through the white noise, we round up seven of the sleep apps that are currently topping the Apple Health & Fitness chart, and get an expert’s verdict on the sleep app phenomenon.

 Sleep Cycle is a sleep tracker app that claims to monitor your sleep patterns and wake you up when you’ll feel the most rested.
-Before going to bed, you place your phone face-down on your bedside table and set a 30-minute window for when your alarm will go off.
-Sleep Cycle says it uses your body movements to work out what sleep stage you’re in and that it aims to wake you when you’re in light sleep (as opposed to deep sleep or REM sleep).
+Before going to bed, you place your phone on your bedside table and set a 30-minute window for when your alarm will go off.
+The app can also be used with an iPad or Apple Watch.
+Sleep Cycle says it uses your body movements to work out what sleep stage you’re in and it aims to wake you when you’re in light sleep (as opposed to deep sleep or REM sleep).
 The app also scores your sleep quality once you’ve used it a few times.

-Pillow is a sleep monitoring app that can be used via your smartphone (placed on the mattress near your pillow) or Apple Watch.
+Pillow is a sleep-monitoring app that can be used via your iPhone or iPad (placed face down on your mattress near your body) or with an Apple Watch.
 Pillow claims to track your sleep stages and includes an alarm clock that is designed to wake you up at your lightest sleep stage.
 Pillow says it calculates your sleep stages through your body movements and sounds and will also measure your heart rate if you’re using an Apple Watch.
 Pillow is only available on the App Store.

 How much does it cost?
 Pillow is free to download, currently only from the App Store.
-It has an optional Premium subscription that costs $7.49 monthly, $14.99 quarterly or $43.99 yearly at the time of writing.
-Premium features include power nap modes and the ability to record sounds so you can capture snoring, sleep apnea and sleep talking.
+It has an optional Premium subscription starting from $6.99 monthly at the time of writing.
+Premium features include nap modes and the ability to record sounds so you can capture snoring, sleep apnea and sleep talking.

 Please note that this is just a selection of some of the apps available.
 There are other sleep apps out there and we’re not making a recommendation about any of these platforms.
 It’s important to do your own research before deciding if any of these kinds of apps are suitable for you.